Stormwater Permit For Construction Activity

 Meet all eligibility requirements of the Permit Document.

-- Multiple eligibility and ineligibility requirements must be met per Part I.E. and Part I.F.
+- Multiple eligibility requirements must be met in accordance with Part I.A. of the Permit Document.
 For example, one eligibility requirement is State Historic Preservation Act (SHPA) Eligibility:

 - DEC and NYS Office of Parks, Recreation and Historic Preservation (OPRHP) have developed a process that an owner/operator of construction project shall use to identify and address potential impacts on archeological and historic resources.
 This process is documented in a Letter of Resolution (LOR) that was developed between the Department and OPRHP.